BronzGreen-Honest-Power/LemiTree/Contributor_Guide.md

 For consistency, we shall stick to a specific format of sources.
 We have chosen the bibliographical style of the *[Chicago Manual of Style](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html)*.

 ### Tactic classification
 While we wish for all ***tactics*** to be useful, they aren't necessarily equal - they vary in the quality of their benefits, as well as the kind and size of their costs.
+Their use might even change through time for you individually.
 To make better decisions on prioritisation of those different ***tactics***, we have designed a system of classification that will allow for easy searching or sorting of the ***tactics***.

 We have also designed a special coding system for those classes, to make it easy for automation.
 These codes shall be in a comment at the top of each ***tactic*** file, before the title.
 Codes shall be separated by a comma, without spaces.
 For example:
 >[//]: <> (FD2,EPA,TH2M30)